Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 More comments on Hacker News

-John_For_Dummies almost 15 years ago
+John_For_Dummies over 15 years ago

 John_For_Dummies